AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 You have the right to view reports on the Affiliate Website regarding your commission revenue, number of user visits to the Software Websites via your personalized link, number of installations of the Software downloaded via your personalized installation link, number of registrations through the Software Websites and the Software with your personalized link, and to filter your commission statistics by date and time period, country, subaccount, the Affiliate Referral, the Software, source.

+### (8) Commission reversals on cancellations, refunds, and fraudulent activity

+You acknowledge and agree that any commission will be voided, reversed, and deducted from your Affiliate Account balance if the underlying purchase is refunded, canceled, returned, subject to a chargeback, or determined by AdGuard, in its sole discretion, to be fraudulent or in violation of these Terms.
+This ensures that commissions are paid only on genuine, final, and compliant sales.

+### (9) Right to withhold pending review

+AdGuard may place a reasonable compliance hold on any pending or future commission payments if we suspect a breach of these Terms, fraud, traffic quality issues, or tracking manipulation.
+During the review, commissions may accrue but will not be paid out.
+Once the review is concluded, AdGuard may release, reduce, or reverse the affected commissions in whole or in part.

+### (10) Set-off and negative balances

+If your account balance is insufficient to cover any reversals, chargebacks, clawbacks, or other amounts owed to AdGuard, you acknowledge that your Affiliate Account may reflect a negative balance.
+AdGuard may set off such amounts against any current or future commissions or other sums payable to you until fully recovered.

+### (11) Ineligible transactions

+No commission will be due on ineligible transactions, including but not limited to self-referrals, non-bona-fide orders, fraudulent transactions, use of unauthorized coupons, or orders placed in violation of these Terms.

 ## 4. Payout

 ### (1) Available payout methods